-Offered in plain and black ion-plated stainless steel, the new Casio G-Shock Metal-Twisted (MTG-S1000D-1AJF) not only offers their pretty solid Triple G Resist shock protection technology and lots of useful functions, but also packs them in an impressively designed, massive body that makes your normal “sporty” watch look like a real pussy near this rugged giant.
+Offered in plain and black ion-plated stainless steel, the new Casio G-Shock Metal-Twisted (MTG-S1000D-1AJF) not only offers their pretty solid Triple G Resist shock protection technology and lots of useful functions, but also packs them in an impressively designed, massive body that makes your normal “sporty” chronograph look like a real pussy near this rugged giant.

-As usual for the G-Shock series, the watch is presented in a deliberately oversized body.
+As usual for the G-Shock series, the MTG-S1000D-1AJF is presented in a deliberately oversized body.
 Well, not just plain oversized.
 Every sharp angle, every polished screw-head, every machine-brushed surface not just snarls, screams “brutality”.
 Every part of this timekeeper seems to be exaggerated starting with huge setting crown with gigantic crown guards protecting it from shocks, and going all the way down to immense body 53.5 millimeters wide and massive bolts that keep the heavy bracelet attached to the polished lugs.

 And you know what?
 I kind of like this design.
 Unlike many previous and current members of the vast G-Shock family, this particular watch doesn’t really look meaningless in its almost hyperbolic enormity.